 Legislation enacted under the Constitutional Provision authorized the Commission to issue and sell obligations of the state and enter into related credit agreements that are payable from and secured by a pledge of and a lien on all or part of the money on deposit in the Mobility Fund.
-Mobility Fund obligations may be issued to refunding: (i) outstanding bonds for savings; and (ii) outstanding variable rate bonds and to renew or replace credit agreements.
+Mobility Fund obligations may be issued to refund: (i) outstanding bonds for savings; and, (ii) outstanding variable rate bonds and to renew or replace credit agreements.
 In addition, the Texas Legislature enacted H.B.
-2219 (87th Legislature) authorizing the issuance of new Mobility Fund obligations between June 18, 2021, and January 1, 2027.
-The principal amount of the bonds may not exceed \$3,565,920,000 and the actual amount of bonds can be issued is subject to a revenue estimate provided by the Comptroller as well as other market conditions at the time of each issuance.
+2219 (87th Legislature) authorizing the issuance of new Mobility Fund obligations between June 18, 2021 and January 1, 2027 in which the principal amount of the bonds may not exceed \$3.6 billion.